 The largest rally was held in Sao Paulo, where more than 5,000 women marched through the city.

-.
+The nationwide protests came amid a huge wave of outrage in Brazil over a recently uncovered gang-rape.
 The case came to light after a video was posted online, depicting a bloodied, naked girl, who was seemingly unconscious on a bed, as a man boasts that she has been "impregnated" by more than 30 men.